yktt-nuane/shiftmaking/README.md

 ### Test

-To test using Vitest and check coverage, `npm run test:vitest`.
+To test using Vitest and check coverage, `npm run test:unit`.

 ### Deploy